acryptos/docs.acryptos.com/README.md

 Read more about risks here.

 Our single-token vaults provide these benefits to users:
-i. autocompounding
+1. autocompounding
 - vaults compound automatically through our smart contract strategy
-- staked tokens increase over time ii. no IL (impermanent loss)
+- staked tokens increase over time
+2. no IL (impermanent loss)
-- single token staking, no impermanent loss as per LP farming iii. automated, no harvesting required
+- single token staking, no impermanent loss as per LP farming
+3. automated, no harvesting required
-- APY is in staked tokens, not from farming emission tokens iv.
-SAFU
+- APY is in staked tokens, not from farming emission tokens
+4. SAFU
 - we filter and partner with quality protocols, putting our priorities on user fund safety
 - no security issues since 2020 launch